 The 0-2 community rely on open communication between families and educators to be able to provide the best possible individualised care.
 You know your child the best and we rely on you sharing particulars that could affect your child’s day.
 An educational program is displayed in the dining zone and shows our intentional teaching for the group.
 The educational program is based around the needs of the group, the age of the group, as well as the interests and current events in the community.
 Our goals will change based on the evaluation and reflections made by the team of educators.
 These goals guide our program and work alongside each individual child’s goals.

 The 3-5 community conducts a 3 year old and 4 year old kindergarten program and each is integrated allowing the children to learn and grow together and other times split into the age groups to allow the children to learn and develop at the rate appropriate to their age.
 The 3 and 4 year old kindergarten programs are conducted by a kindergarten teacher and supported by diploma educators.

 The children commence the day choosing their locker for their belongings and then choose where they want to play either indoors or outdoors.
 Our program evolves around the children’s play and their choices.
 The educators interact and engage with the children to develop an understanding of the children’s needs and interests and the program will flow from these observations.
 Self-help skills are promoted throughout the day to develop independence and confidence.
 It is important that the children feel comfortable in their environment, a sense of belonging, which allows the children to feel safe and secure.

-Our 0-3 community has many friends / take home toys that like to come home with you, these friends help us get to know you better and assist with building a sense of identity and belonging to the centre.
+Our communities have many friends / take home toys that like to come home with you, these friends help us get to know you better and assist with building a sense of identity and belonging to the centre.